SeDro/RFM69-LaCrosse/README.md

 sensor_supply [mode [toggle_time]]

 where mode can either be:
-* TX29 which will only recieve data of TX29 sensors
+* TX29 which will only recieve data of TX29-IT sensors (TX29U-IT and TX29UDTH-IT)
-* TX35 which will only recieve data of this sensors
+* TX35 which will only recieve data of TX35-IT sensors (TX35U-IT and TX35UDTH-IT)
-* toggle where the application will automatically toggle between TX29 and TX35
+* toggle where the application will automatically toggle between TX29DTH-IT and TX35DTH-IT

 In toggle mode it's possible to define the toggle interval in seconds.
 Default toggle interval is 15 seconds.